pentandra/lifepreserver/METADATA.md

 [`cn` attribute](#cn), or by the [`o` attribute](#o) for organizations or the joining of the [`givenname` attribute](#givenname) and [`sn` attribute](#sn) for persons.

+For tag items, the display name of the tag.

 ### `cn`